rcoscali/my_robot_app/README.md

 ### Restoring database

-When database dump is available, it can be restored through the '--restore-db' option of the keystoredb script.
+When database dump is available, it can be restored through the `--restore-db` option of the keystoredb script.
 Invocation is:

 ```bash